Volumetric flow rate

+Units

 The SI unit is cubic metres per second (m3/s).
 Another unit used is standard cubic centimetres per minute (SCCM).
 In US customary units and imperial units, volumetric flow rate is often expressed as cubic feet per second (ft3/s) or gallons per minute (either US or imperial definitions).
 In oceanography, the sverdrup (symbol: Sv, not to be confused with the sievert) is a non-SI metric unit of flow, with 1 Sv equal to 1 e6m3/s; it is equivalent to the SI derived unit cubic hectometer per second (symbol: hm3/s or hm3⋅s−1).
 Named after Harald Sverdrup, it is used almost exclusively in oceanography to measure the volumetric rate of transport of ocean currents.